Amorphous121/software-design-patterns/Structural_Patterns/facade-pattern/readme.md

 The Facade Pattern is useful for providing a simplified interface to a complex subsystem.
 This example demonstrates how the pattern can be applied to a notification system to make it easier to send messages without dealing with the intricacies of connecting, authenticating, and sending data.

 ---

-This README file should give you a comprehensive understanding of the Facade Pattern example and how to implement it in TypeScript.